apache/mynewt-site/docs/os/tutorials/unit_test.md

 ## Congratulations

-Now you can begin the work of adding your test cases and test
+Now you can begin the work of adding your test cases and test.

 ## Testing on your target